MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/asset-leasing/set-up-lease-journal-names.md

 [!include [banner](../includes/banner.md)]
 [!include [preview banner](../includes/preview-banner.md)]

 Lease journal names specify the journals that Asset leasing transactions are posted to.
-Only journal names that are assigned to the Asset leasing journal type appear in the **Initial Recognition** and **Monthly Journal Name** fields on the **Asset leasing parameters** page.
-Only vendor invoice recording journal types can be assigned to the **Invoice journal name** field.
+Only journal names that are assigned to the **Asset leasing** journal type appear in the **Initial Recognition** and **Monthly Journal Name** fields on the **Asset leasing parameters** page.
+Only **vendor invoice recording** journal type can be assigned to the **Invoice journal name** field.

 To configure lease journal names, follow these steps.

 1. Go to **Asset leasing \> Setup \> Asset leasing parameters**.
-2. In the **Initial recognition journal name** field, select a journal.
+2. On the **General** tab, in the **Initial recognition journal name** field, select a journal.
 All initial recognition journal entries will be posted to this journal name.
 3. In the **Invoice journal name** field, select a journal.
 If the **Pay to vendor** option is set to **Yes** for the lease book, lease and expense payment invoices will be posted to this journal name.
 4. In the **Lease journal name** field, select a journal.
 All depreciation, interest, and short-term reclassification entries will be posted to this journal name.
 If the **Pay to vendor** option is set to **No** for the lease book, lease payments and expense payment entries will also be posted to this journal name.